Skip to main content

 Must-Try Dishes: Smash Burger with Gruyère, Steak and Garlic Fries, French Toast

-What makes it special: A polished hotel dining room where modern American comfort dishes get a slightly global, Seaport-facing spin.
+What Makes it Special: A polished hotel dining room where modern American comfort dishes get a slightly global, Seaport-facing spin.

 $$$$ Financial District-Battery Park City French